Georgia's 8th congressional district

 Georgia's 8th congressional district is a congressional district in the U.S. state of Georgia.
 The district is currently represented by Republican Austin Scott.

 The district is located in central and south-central Georgia, and stretches from the geographical center of the state to the Florida border.
-The district includes the cities of Cordele, Tifton, Moultrie, Valdosta, and portions of Macon.
+The district includes the cities of Perry, Cordele, Tifton, Moultrie, Valdosta, and portions of Macon.